adamzvolanek/silver-barnacle/README.md

 ### Naming Practices

 #### Lecture
 When in the lecture book directory, it includes `_config.yml` and `_toc.yml` in which the former drives settings for the entire lecture book, while the ladder is the table of contents.
 Within the same directory, includes all the top-level pages as seen in the live lecture book.
-Sub-sections are formed as directories and within each includes additional markdown files as they line-up with the table of contents. (`_toc.yml`)
+Sub-sections are formed as directories and within each includes additional Markdown files as they line-up with the table of contents. (`_toc.yml`)

 #### Assignments
 Moving forward assignments need to be assigned numerically after the word assignment.
 Additionally, the assignment page should be tied to the lecture for which it is associated with.
 For example, this page is internally named `Assignment01_1` for being the first assignment and part of lecture 1.

-## Authors
+### Authors
 Contributors names and contact info:
 ~ Adam Zvolanek